vitalijr2/ijhttp-tools/src/site/markdown/usage.md

 # Usage

 **Important!** The plugin does not contain the HTTP client: you need to install it by yourself then add to `PATH`.
+You can also set the full path to the ijhttp via the parameter `executable`.

 [![Maven Central](https://img.shields.io/maven-central/v/uk.bot-by/ijhttp-maven-plugin)](https://search.maven.org/artifact/uk.bot-by/ijhttp-maven-plugin)
 [![Javadoc](https://javadoc.io/badge2/uk.bot-by/ijhttp-maven-plugin/javadoc.svg)](https://javadoc.io/doc/uk.bot-by/ijhttp-maven-plugin)

 There is one goal **run**.
-To use it add the plugin to your POM.

-Example of full configuration:
+Add the plugin to your POM, example of full configuration:

 ```language-xml
 <plugin>